KC-Tyler/my-portfolio/README.md

-# my-portfolio
+# KC Tyler's portfolio

-This is my professional portfolio
+This is my professional portfolio.
+IT uses AWS and ReactJS.